 The purple and pink lines around the document show margin lines.

-Once you click this Document Setup dialog box will be open.
+Once you click this Document Setup dialog box will open.

-At the bottom, you will have the Bleed and Slug option.
-I will change its value to 3 mm and you can see the value of all four sides will change proportionally.
+At the bottom, you will have the Bleed and Slug options.
+I will change its value to 3 mm, and you can see the value of all four sides will change proportionally.
 You can set it as per your requirement.

 If the Preview button of this dialog box is enabled, then you can see a preview of the changed value of bleed.